KaliedaRik/Scrawl-canvas/docs/reference/sc-filter-engine.md

 offsetY                     yes         0
 ```

-### Method: offsetChannels
+### Method: `offsetChannels`
 Moves each channel input by an offset set for that channel.
-Can create a crude stereoscopic output.

 Creates an ActionObject for the `offset` primitive function.